Read about different verbs we use to report speech below. Then, when you're ready, try these reporting verbs practice exercises.

 She promised to help me.

-Finally, there are a lot of reporting verbs which use prepositions.
-Again, you have to remember all these patterns.
+Finally, there are a lot of reporting verbs which use a preposition + verb-ing.
+Again, you have to remember these patterns.

 Now try these reporting verbs practice exercises.